vietcoop/twig/README.txt

 You can install Twig in various ways: http://twig.sensiolabs.org/doc/intro.html

-If you don't install Twig using PEAR or C extension, you can download the tarball, extract it to sites/all/libraries/twig - the Twig/Autoloader.php can be found at sites/all/libraries/twig/lib/Twig/Autoloader.php
+Download the tarball, extract it to sites/all/libraries/twig - the Twig/Autoloader.php can be found at sites/all/libraries/twig/lib/Twig/Autoloader.php

 Available filters:
+---

   - render: render structured array.
   - t: translate string.
   - url: generate the full URL.